Tips to Start Your Own Podcast

 My two co-hosts and I used to podcast from a cozy radio studio with state-of-the-art equipment, professional audio quality, and a music library with hits for days.
 When the pandemic struck, the studio shut down and we had to come up with a new solution to keep the podcast alive.
 Meeting in person became increasingly more difficult, so we started podcasting virtually.

 For this, we had to get the right equipment and also figure out how to properly record three different audio tracks.
 We first experimented with Zoom, but soon switched to Audacity where we could record each audio track separately.
-The main trick here is that you have to make sure the tracks are synced (a simple “3, 2, 1… clap” exercise will do).
-This allowed for easier editing and cleaner audio results.
+The main trick here is that you have to make sure the tracks are synced (a simple “3, 2, 1

 Of course, there are other alternatives in terms of software.
 Right now, we’re using Riverside due to its video recording feature, but you should be able to get the same results with OBS, for example.